useblocks/sphinx-needs/docs/examples/index.rst

    This example uses the value from **author** to reference an image.
    See :ref:`layouts_styles` for the complete explanation.

+.. req:: A requirement with a permalink
+   :id: EX_REQ_5
+   :tags: example
+   :status: open
+   :layout: permalink_example

+   This is like a normal requirement looks like but additionally a permalink icon is shown next to the ID.

 Used rst-code for all three examples:

 .. code-block:: rst